learn-co-curriculum/uci-mod-3-object-relationships-with-belongs-to/README.md

 temperament.
 This object isn't capable of interacting with any other dog object though.

-In object-oriented programming, however, we write programs that model real-world situations and environments.
+In object-oriented programming, however, we write programs that reflect real-world situations and environments.
 In the real world, different entities are related to one another and interact with one another in various ways.
 Luckily for us, individual objects in object-oriented Ruby can interact with one another in ways that reflect that real-world relatedness.
 In fact, it's hard to imagine an application without some degree of interaction, or association, between your classes, or models.

 Here are just a few examples: